Political and Security Affairs (PSA)

 NBR’s Political and Security Affairs (PSA) group hosts innovative research initiatives focused on the political and security issues in the Asia-Pacific that are of critical importance to the United States.

 PSA assembles project teams from NBR’s extensive network of Asia specialists and international relations experts from across the United States and around the world.
 This flexible approach produces research that directly informs key leaders in all branches of the U.S. government as well as within the academic and corporate communities.
 NBR leadership interacts with key policymakers on a regular basis to ensure that PSA initiatives address today’s and tomorrow’s pressing issues.

-PSA’s research is conducted through seven major programs:
+PSA’s research is conducted through the following major programs:

 The Asia-Pacific is quickly emerging as the geopolitical center of gravity.
 The vast majority of the history of the 21st century will be written in this region, and NBR’s signature annual publication—Strategic Asia—provides insightful, actionable analysis on the most challenging issues confronting the region today and in the years to come.

 The John M. Shalikashvili Chair in National Security Studies

 Named in memory of the former chairman of the Joint Chiefs of Staff and former member of NBR’s Board of Directors, the John M. Shalikashvili Chair drives research and hosts events designed to explore the national security issues that the United States will confront in the Asia-Pacific.
 The Chair is currently held by former commander of U.S. Pacific Command Admiral Thomas Fargo (Ret.).

 The rapid modernization of China’s military capabilities is already driving changes in regional power balances and the strategies, postures, and investments of militaries throughout the Asia-Pacific.
 PSA conducts several annual, invitation-only conferences on the People’s Liberation Army (PLA), each of which results in the publication of in-depth analysis on a specific theme.